 Age – If your kiwi is not blooming, it could be due to a number of reasons.
 Kiwi plants must reach a certain maturity before they are able to produce flowers and fruit.
 Typically, this takes three years.
 Sometimes it takes longer.

-Temperature – Kiwis, like many other fruiting plants, require a certain number of winter chill hours (between 32 F. and 45 F. or 0 C. and 7 C.) to set flowers and fruit.
+Temperature – Kiwis, like many other fruiting plants, require a certain number of winter chill hours, between 32 and 45 degrees F. (0-7 C.), to set flowers and fruit.
 The number of hours depends on the cultivar.
 Make sure you purchase kiwi vines that are appropriate to your climate.
 Check with your local nursery before you buy.
-Note that temperatures above 60 F. (15 C.) subtract from total chill hours.
+Note that temperatures above 60 degrees F. (15 C.) subtract from total chill hours.
 Winter heat waves can lower the cumulative number of chill hours below the threshold needed for kiwis to flower.

 Good luck growing your kiwi vines.
 They are beautiful plants and their fruit is worth the wait.